eclipse-vertx/vert.x/core_manual_ruby.md

 Sometimes an HTTP response contains a request body that we want to read.
 Like an HTTP request, the client response handler is called when all the response headers have arrived, not when the entire response body has arrived.

-To receive the response body, you set a `dataHandler` on the response object which gets called as parts of the HTTP response arrive.
+To receive the response body, you set a `data_handler` on the response object which gets called as parts of the HTTP response arrive.
 Here's an example:

     client = Vertx::HttpClient.new